frePPLe/frepple/doc/user-guide/model-reference/operations.rst

-                                           producing the same item-location, or the same item-location can also be replenished with :doc:`purchase orders<item-suppliers>` and/or :doc:`distribution orders<item-distributions>`. description            string            Free format description. category               string            Free format category. subcategory            string            Free format subcategory.
+                                           producing the same item-location, or the same item-location can also be replenished with :doc:`purchase orders<item-suppliers>` and/or :doc:`distribution orders<item-distributions>`.
+                                         | When the priority is 0, the operation is not actively used
+                                           during planning.
+description            string            Free format description. category               string            Free format category. subcategory            string            Free format subcategory.